How do I share my internet connection?

 would not welcome a mobile phone mast or power lines too close by and of course

 I'm careful about UV exposure.
-I also leave most of the minutes unused each month
+I also use very few minutes of talk time each month

 on my mobile phone.
 But I do use it as my wake up alarm and we have wifi mesh,

 Sonos and cordless phone low level radiation all over the apartment.